Exponential Functions, Logarithms & Their Derivatives

 \[\frac{d}{dx}(e^x) = 1 + x + \frac{x^2}{2!} + \frac{x^3}{3!} + \frac{x^4}{4!} + \cdots = e^x\]

-The series reproduces itself!
-That’s why \(e^x\) is special: it is its own derivative.
+The series reproduces itself.
+This is the defining property that makes \(e^x\) special: it is its own derivative.

 Explore — see that \(e^x\) and its derivative are the same curve: